Project Length Custom Length

 Are glass beads made in Czechoslovakia in the 1920s, usually stripped in yellows, blues, and greens.
 Read our History of Czech Glass Beads to learn more.

-Beading History Czech Watermelon Bead
+Bead History Czech Watermelon Bead

 Above is an antique watermelon bead in blue, green and red.